reactjs/react.dev/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 If your answer to either of the above questions is “no” (which is almost always the case) then there are better patterns to use!
 We’ll cover them below.

-## When should I avoid derived state?
+## Common Bugs When Using Derived State

 The terms ["controlled"](/docs/forms.html#controlled-components) and ["uncontrolled"](/docs/uncontrolled-components.html) are often used to refer to form components, but they can also be used to describe where a component's data lives.
 Data that is passed in as props can be thought of as **controlled** (because the parent component _controls_ that data).
 Data that exists only in internal state can be thought of as **uncontrolled** (because the parent can't directly change it).